Love Marriage (2001 film)

-Love Marriage is a 2001 Indian Tamil-language film directed by K. Subash making it his last directorial in Tamil films.
+Love Marriage is a 2001 Indian Tamil-language film directed by K. Subash.
 A remake of the Telugu film Swayamvaram, it was produced by Vikram Krishna then known as Ajay, who also appeared in the lead role alongside Ranjana.
 The film was released on 14 December 2001.

 Production

 The film was partially shot in Switzerland, with the BBC reporting on the film's schedule in Bern.
+Another scene was shot at Ooty.